Artist Residency Grants

 What do the grants support?

-Artist Residency Grants are intended to bring an emerging or mid-career artist to Penn as a Fellow, Artist in Residence, or Curator in Residence within a department, program or center (collaborations between departments, programs or centers is also supported).
-The proposed artist’s responsibilities may be determined by the applicant and their collaborating partner(s), but may include: courses, workshops, studios or seminars, advising, mentoring, independent study, presentations to the Penn community, exhibitions, performances, programming and/or other forms of public engagement.
+Artist Residency Grants are intended to bring emerging or mid-career artists or formal/informal collectives to Penn as Fellows, Artists in Residence, or Curators in Residence within a department, program, or center (collaborations between departments, programs, or centers are also supported).
+The proposed responsibilities may be determined by the applicant and their collaborating partner(s) but may include: courses, workshops, studios or seminars, advising, mentoring, independent study, presentations to the Penn community, exhibitions, performances, programming, and/or other forms of public engagement.
 The Artist Residency Grant can be used to increase support for an existing opportunity, as well as to create a new opportunity.
 For examples of previously supported residencies, please visit the Artist Residency Grants page in the Grant Awards section of our website.

 How much can you apply for?

-Up to $25,000 will be given, in total, to be used within two years.
+Up to $25,000 will be given, in total.
 The applying department, program, or center must agree to manage the grant funds if an application is successful.

-Artist Residency Grants are evaluated in a two-step evaluation process.
-Applications are first reviewed by a group of committee members, including former grantees, faculty, staff, and students.
-Feedback from each committee is then shared with The Sachs Program Advisory Board, who make the final decisions on grant awards.
-All deliberations will be guided by The Sachs Program’s priorities and criteria.
+Artist Residency Grants are evaluated by a group of committee members, which may include former grantees, faculty, staff, students, alumni, and community members.
+All deliberations will be guided by the Sachs Program’s priorities and criteria.

 Sachs Program staff will do their best to meet with all individuals and groups interested in submitting an application.